coherent-oss/system/README.md

 ## Limitations

 As this is a fledgling prototype of a system thusfar, the limitations are to great to enumerate, but follow the [issues](https://github.com/coherent-oss/system/issues) (also [coherent.build issues](https://github.com/coherent-oss/coherent.build/issues) and [coherent.test issues](https://github.com/coherent-oss/coherent.test/issues)) for more.

+## Compromises

+In some cases, practicality beats purity, and the Coherent System has had to compromise on its principle of "no boilerplate".

+### GitHub workflows

+By necessity, GitHub requires a workflow definition for each repo.
+The Coherent System requires a boilerplate workflow that references a shared workflow across projects.

+### pyproject.toml

+While the Cohrent System does not require a `pyproject.toml`, many tools including the basic builders and installers require one to know to use the `coherent.build` backend.
+While Jason has [aspirations to obviate this need](https://hackmd.io/gsTGbh9TRbKFj5Y7nkuNzA), it's still convenient to add a minimal pyproject.toml to each repo.